Thumbnail

 4. Minimum Detection Count Drop-down

-This drop-down sets the minimum of detected frames that the face will have to be present to register as a detection.
+This dropdown sets the minimum of detected frames the face must present to register as a detection.
 There's more information on Face Tracking above.

 Configuration - Media